Langton-SDL

 Binaries

-32bits binaries for supported operating systems.
+32-bit binaries for supported operating systems.

 Source code

-Source code and make files for VS2003+.
+Source code and project files for VS2003+.

 Previous releases